djangocon/2022.djangocon.us/_schedule/talks/2022-10-17-16-40-t1-massively-increase-your-productivity-on.md

 track: t1
 ---

-When I worked for a company that grew to have an engineering team spanning three containers I learned that the only way to keep things productive was to embrace comprehensive documentation and automated tests.
+When I worked for a company that grew to have an engineering team spanning three continents I learned that the only way to keep things productive was to embrace comprehensive documentation and automated tests.

 Then I decided if see if the techniques that worked for software development at large team sizes could scale down to my personal projects with a team size of one.